Michael Douglas Has ‘Fatal Attraction’ Reunion With Glenn Close After 30 Years

 In the Facebook post, Michael Douglas officially confirmed that he is getting ready to play the character in the Ant-Man sequel, which begins shooting in July.

-But there’s a reason why Michael Douglas couldn’t keep his return for the sequel in secret anymore.
+But there’s a reason why Michael Douglas couldn’t keep his return for the sequel a secret anymore.
 That’s because every Ant-Man fan would figure out his character is coming back for Ant-Man 2 if they saw Douglas growing a goatee again anyway.

 “Need to start growing the goatee now.”

-But Michael Douglas’s Dr. Hank Pym is not the only character who’s returning for the sequel, as Paul Rudd’s Scott Lang and Evangeline Lilly’s Hope Van Dyne are both returning for Ant-Man 2.
+But Michael Douglas’s Dr. Hank Pym is not the only character who’s returning for the sequel; Paul Rudd’s Scott Lang and Evangeline Lilly’s Hope Van Dyne are both returning for Ant-Man 2.

 Michael Douglas Will be Back for Ant-Man and the Wasphttps://t.co/GrIrRSOtpJ pic.twitter.com/dGLqgAYegl